This scheme opens for applications from 13th February – 1st March 2020

 How much holiday will I get?

-As a member of BBC staff you will be entitled to 25 days holiday per year plus UK bank holidays (or time off if you are scheduled to work) and an extra day at Christmas as specified by the BBC.
+As a member of BBC staff you will be entitled to 26 days holiday per year (Including a BBC Corporation day) plus UK bank holidays (or time off if you are scheduled to work).

 How much will I be paid?